-On March 23, NSTAR filed an Agreement that transfers CMEEC's Use Rights on the Phase I/II HVDC Transmission Facilities, ultimately, to Nalcor Energy Marketing Corporation, for the July 1, 2018 through October 31, 2020 period ("Transfer Agreement").
+On April 24, the FERC accepted an Agreement that transfers CMEEC's Use Rights on the Phase I/II HVDC Transmission Facilities, ultimately, to Nalcor Energy Marketing Corporation, for the July 1, 2018 through October 31, 2020 period ("Transfer Agreement").
 Because CMEEC, as a non-jurisdictional entity, does not have a mechanism to directly transfer its Use Rights to Nalcor (a Schedule 20A under the ISO-NE OATT), CMEEC is transferring its Use Rights to NSTAR who, in turn, is transferring those Use Rights to Nalcor.
 CMEEC's IRH management committee voting rights, financial obligations and all other rights and responsibilities provided for in the Support Agreements and the Restated Use Agreement that are not directly related to the Use Rights and the exercise thereof by Nalcor are not being transferred to Nalcor.
-NSTAR requested that the Transfer Agreement be accepted for filing as of May 23, 2018.
-Comments on this filing are due on or before
+The Transfer Agreement was accepted for filing effective as of May 23, 2018, as requested.
+Unless the April 24 order is challenged, this proceeding will be concluded.

-April 13, 2018.
-Thus far, National Grid has submitted a doc-less intervention.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).